swis/DatabaseExtraBundle/README.markdown

     );
 ```

-3) Use the SQLite driver in your environment:
+3a) For enabling the SQLite driver, edit your `config.yml`:

 ```
 doctrine: